CSSFrancis/empyer/docs/source/quickstart.rst

     $pip install empyer

-Assuming you are looking at Diffraction patterns from a STEM you can easily view the data by just sending the plot command to a _diffraction_signal object.
-Utalizing the plotting and loading abilities from hyperspy_ the signal will be shown.
+Assuming you are looking at Diffraction patterns from a STEM you can easily view the data by just sending the plot command to a  :class:`~empyer.signals.diffraction_signal` object.
+Utilizing the plotting and loading abilities from hyperspy_ the signal will be shown.
+The norm= 'log' command just plots on a logarithmic scale.

 .. code:: python